Coordinate transformations#

 array([1., 1., 1.])

-is the length of the flight path from sample to analyzer to detector.
+We need a new function that computes L2 the flight path length from sample to analyzer to detector.

 def backscattering_l2(sample_position, analyzer_position, position):